emberjs/rfcs/text/0051-strategies.md

 calling methods on them and I believe this approach shouldn't degrade build performance.

-_Coupling with Broccoli_.
-The idea of having a more generic cli was discussed during last Ember CLI core face to face meeting and it was agreed that it was a sizeable amount of work.
-That kind of refactoring CLI would require a lot of code changes and is a large body of work.
-At the moment, Broccoli is a de facto Ember CLI build tool.
-We don't introduce any extra coupling, not more than it is right now.

 _A note on add-ons_.
 Add-ons don't rely on the way Ember CLI does bundling.
 That means existing build system continues to work as expected and add-ons won't have to change their implementation.

-_A note on non-javascript bundles_.
-Strategies could be used to create non-javascript bundles as well.
-For example, we could create a separate bundle for Handlebars templates if need be.
-I'm going to leave technical details out as they are out of the scope of this RFC.

 # Alternatives

-_How is `Strategy` different from `BroccoliPlugin`?_ The underlying primitive is still be a broccoli plugin (it has nothing to do with `strategies`, that's how broccoli works). `Strategies` will likely end up being wrappers around broccoli plugins.
-Going down the "everything is a broccoli plugin" path would lead to even further coupling of Ember CLI and Broccoli which actually doesn't have to be so. `Strategy` is more of a build pipeline primitive that can hide the build tool completely; "register a transform and it will happen" kind of thing.
-That way we could theoretically abstract "common" parts of CLI and make it less ember specific but keep interfaces between components in place.

-This RFC allows us to introduce _any_ bundling strategy when needed.
+This RFC allows us to customise packaging when needed.
 [Webpack](https://webpack.js.org) has become very popular in solving this similar problem.
-We could implement a `WebpackStrategy` that would take care of the bundling.
-Ultimately, we need something that is aware of how Ember apps are assembled and how Ember apps utilize dependency injection that takes advantage of existing tools.
+One could implement a `package` function that would use Webpack for packaging.
+Ultimately, we need something that is aware of how Ember apps are assembled and how Ember apps utilise dependency injection that takes advantage of existing tools.
 The long term plan is to have a dependency graph that is aware of application structure so can avoid the "wall of configuration" that other asset packaging systems are susceptible to.

 # Unresolved questions

-+ Will there be an ordering problem (strategies)?
 + Will it increase build time?
-+ Which strategies are going to be supported out-of-the-box?
 + Should we introduce the same API on add-on level?
-+ Will simple extension strategy “just work”?
-+ Communication between strategies
-+ Debugging strategies and output validation

 # Thanks